Man-in-yellow-hat/vcc-ride/README.md

 4. Once the distribution is complete, continue to the app store review process.

 # Dependencies
-We do not use a dependency manager, although CocoaPods is commonly used for iOS development.
+We do not use a dependency manager, although CocoaPods is commonly used for iOS development.<br>
-[CocoaPods](https://cocoapods.org) is used as a dependency manager.
 List of dependencies:
 * Firebase -> Firebase provides connection to realtime database, cloud messaging, etc.
 * GoogleSignIn -> Our library that serves for authorization.<br>